geeaqui/Protractor_test/README.md

 # Tecnical Test

-### Part 1
+### Task 1

 Introduction
-http://automationpractice.com/ is a dummy ecommerce application that can be used to practice UI automation.
+This is to test a dummy ecommerce application to practice UI automation.

 Objective and Task